Sustainable architecture: Heating, ventilation and cooling system efficiency

 Windows are placed to maximize the input of heat-creating light while minimizing the loss of heat through glass, a poor insulator.
 In the northern hemisphere this usually involves installing a large number of south-facing windows to collect direct sun and severely restricting the number of north-facing windows.
 Certain window types, such as double or triple glazed insulated windows with gas filled spaces and low emissivity (low-E) coatings, provide much better insulation than single-pane glass windows.
 Preventing excess solar gain by means of solar shading devices in the summer months is important to reduce cooling needs.
 Deciduous trees are often planted in front of windows to block excessive sun in summer with their leaves but allow light through in winter when their leaves fall off.
 Louvers or light shelves are installed to allow the sunlight in during the winter (when the sun is lower in the sky) and keep it out in the summer (when the sun is high in the sky).
+They are slatted like shutters and reflect light and radiation to reduce glare on the interior space.
+Advanced louver systems are automated to maximize daylight and monitor the interior temperature by adjusting their tilt.
 Coniferous or evergreen plants are often planted to the north of buildings to shield against cold north winds.

 In colder climates, heating systems are a primary focus for sustainable architecture because they are typically one of the largest single energy drains in buildings.

 In warmer climates where cooling is a primary concern, passive solar designs can also be very effective.
 Masonry building materials with high thermal mass are very valuable for retaining the cool temperatures of night throughout the day.
 In addition builders often opt for sprawling single story structures in order to maximize surface area and heat loss.
 Buildings are often designed to capture and channel existing winds, particularly the especially cool winds coming from nearby bodies of water.
 Many of these valuable strategies are employed in some way by the traditional architecture of warm regions, such as south-western mission buildings.

 In climates with four seasons, an integrated energy system will increase in efficiency: when the building is well insulated, when it is sited to work with the forces of nature, when heat is recaptured (to be used immediately or stored), when the heat plant relying on fossil fuels or electricity is greater than 100% efficient, and when renewable energy is used.